JessikaSolleder/CE462-Project-3/README.md

 1. Include the factored moment method

 Assumptions and methodologies:
-- This program covers a scenario where the sheetpiles penetrate granular soil and embeds into a clay layer
+- This program covers a scenario where the sheetpiles penetrate granular soil and embed into a clay layer
 - For the lateral earth pressure calculations, the Rankine Theory is utilized
 - Actual depth = 1.5 * theoretical depth